IBM/dbb/README.md

 [Pipeline/PackageBuildOutputs](Pipeline/PackageBuildOutputs) | Post-build script to create a generic package with the produced build outputs, optionally uploads results to an Artifactory repository.
 Artifactory deploy/download sample script.
 [Pipeline/PublishSharedInterfaces](Pipeline/PublishSharedInterfaces) | Post-build script to publish shared copybooks to a shared git repository managing all shared copybooks.
 [Pipeline/RunIDZCodeReview](Pipeline/RunIDZCodeReview) | Post-build script to integrate IBM IDz Code Review application into a pipeline.
+[Pipeline/SimpleDeploy](Pipeline/SimpleDeploy) | Post-build script to deploy the tar package contents to the target libraries.
 [Snippets/InteractiveGateway](Snippets/InteractiveGateway) | Example showing how to use the new ISPFExec/TSOExec Interactive Gateway support added in DBB v1.0.2
 [Snippets/PropertyMappings](Snippets/PropertyMappings) | Example showing how to use the new PropertyMappings class to perform aggregate functions on DBB BuildProperties.
 [Snippets/zUnitTestCase](Snippets/zUnitTestCase) | Example showing how to use the JCLExec command added in DBB v1.0.1